Elizabeth Neuffer: Career

 The first reporter to reveal that indicted war criminals remained in power in post-war Bosnia, Neuffer dedicated almost a year to exclusively reporting about war crimes in Bosnia and Rwanda.
 That reporting earned her several awards, including the Johns Hopkins School of Advanced International Studies Award for Excellence in International Journalism.
 She was also awarded the Edward R. Murrow Fellowship at the Council on Foreign Relations in New York City, where she worked on a project about war crimes while on leave from The Boston Globe.

 In 1998 Neuffer won a Courage in Journalism Award from the International Women's Media Foundation (IWMF).

-She was the author of The Key to My Neighbor’s House: Seeking Justice in Bosnia and Rwanda, published by Picador in 2001.
+She was the author of The Key to My Neighbor's House: Seeking Justice in Bosnia and Rwanda, published by Picador in 2001.

-Death
+Death and legacy

-On May 9, 2003, she was killed in a car accident in Iraq while on assignment there covering the aftermath of the war.
+On May 9, 2003, she was killed in a car accident while returning to Baghdad from an overnight trip to Tikrit where she covered the aftermath of the war.

+In 2005, the International Women's Media Foundation collaborated with Neuffer's family and friends to start the Elizabeth Neuffer Fellowship.
+This program to honor Neuffer's legacy while advancing her work in the fields of human rights and social justice.
+The fellows complete research and coursework at MIT's Center for International Studies and journalism internships at The Boston Globe and The New York Times.